emtiajium/vocabulary-flashcard-frontend/README.md

 ## Change Log

+-   `0.20.2`: Migrated to the new Google Identity Services library
 -   `0.20.1`: Reverted the last changes
 -   `0.20.0`: Made API request with non-expired token
 -   `0.19.0`: Fixed the toggling theme issue for the Android (native) app